Dates & Prices

 Deposit: £150 per person

-Price Includes: Accommodation, all meals, ground transport, services of guides, printed & bound holiday report
+Price Includes: Accommodation, all meals, ground transport, services of guides, holiday report

-Not Included: International or internal flights, travel insurance, drinks & other personal items
+Not Included: International flights, travel insurance, drinks & other personal items

 Conservation Donation: 10% of profits donated to Butterfly Conservation